Software engineer at SwiftKey. Expert in natural language processing, machine learning and data compression. Skilled at C++, Python, and Java.

 Working on natural langauge processing for text input method.

-Built a prototype of Japanese input method using C++ including kana kanji conversion, next word prediction and spelling correction.
+Developed a prototype of Japanese input method engine using C++ including kana kanji conversion, next word prediction and spelling correction.
 Developed high speed and memory-efficient dictionary compression algorithm, reducing memory consumption by 40%.
 Achieved 93% conversion accuracy (F score by character), outperforming Google Japanese input.

-Successfully developed and published the results on a data processing system for 1 TB Japanese web corpus crawled from the Internet and N-gram counting program using Hadoop MapReduce.
-Created an algorithm twice faster than a naive approach, achieved 5.65 bit cross entropy in the best case.
-Designed a phrase extraction technique for a predictive input method, including spam filtering, morphological analysis, and pronunciation inference algorithms; achieved 0.90 precision and 0.81 recall, reduced size of predictive dictionary by 80%.
+Developed N-gram language model trainer for 1 TB Japanese web corpus based on Hadoop MapReduce, combining word segmentation, pronunciation inference and spam filtering.
+Improved the speed of N-gram counting algorithm twice faster than a naive approach, achieved 5.65 bit cross entropy in the best case.
+Designed a phrase extraction technique for a predictive input method; achieved 0.90 precision and 0.81 recall, reduced size of dictionary by 80%.

 Developed Japanese input method based on cloud computing.
 It enables users to effectively share dictionaries on servers.
-Reduced input time by 21% and keystrokes by 26% with predictive input method.
+Achieved input time reduction by 21% and keystrokes saved by 26% with predictive input method.
 Achieved 25 million API accesses per month with over 290,000 unique users.

 Developed various computer games for Windows.
 Developed entire part of Tobi-marisa, a curtain fire shooting game.
 The program consists of over 20,000 lines of C++ and sold to more than 1,000 customers and earned 1 million yen.